Rushland Boy, the fastest three hours in meeting, at the fastest week.

 She is the one who entered the false diagnosis on his chart, and it was for having hemorrhoids, which he doesn't have.

-You know you're under anesthesia.
+You know, you're under anesthesia.

 How many of you have wondered what they're saying about you?

-Have you ever wondered that snerdily?
+Have you ever wondered that, Snurdy?

-Have you ever have you ever wondered what they say?
+Have you ever wondered what they're saying?

 Oh, I do.

-I have me, a powerful influential member of the media.
+I have me, a powerful, influential member.

-I mean, I can't help but wonder this kind of stuff when you're a powerful influential member of the media like me.
+I wonder what, you know, how many of them are tempted to overdose something or does, I mean, you can't help but wonder this kind of stuff when you're a powerful, influential member to media like me.

-That's the first thing it's gonna happen.
+That's the first thing that's going to happen.

-On the medical front, by the way, in a shocking news story.
+On the medical front, by the way, in a shocking news story, we are all here beside ourselves.

 We cannot possibly believe this is true.